marcmascarell/artificer/readme.md

 ##Support

 If you need help or any kind of support, please send an e-mail to Marc Mascarell at marcmascarell@gmail.com.

+##Code of Conduct

+This project is committed to enforce the ["Contributor Covenant"](http://contributor-covenant.org/version/1/4/) code of conduct.

 ##License